Striving to recruit a qualified student population that reflects the diversity in our region and society.

 The occupational therapy doctoral degree (OTD) is a 109-credit, entry-level program that will prepare students as generalists to provide high quality occupational therapy services to serve their patients, to be responsive to changes in health care, to expand care to underserved communities, and to engage in scholarship/research in occupational science and occupational therapy.

-This is not a Ph.D. program; so, no dissertation is required, however students will engage in scholarship as part of their doctoral experiential internship.
+This is not a Ph.D. program; so, no dissertation is required, however students will engage in scholarship as part of their doctoral experiential internship which will be disseminated through publication or presentation.
 The purpose of a clinical doctorate program, and the 14-week doctoral experiential internship, is to focus on preparing practitioners with advanced clinical and leadership skills.

-Students can be involved in our community clinics.
+Students can be involved in our community clinics during graduate school:

 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.